lionel87/fast-tree-builder/README.md

 ## Features

-- **Efficient Tree Building**: The package utilizes an optimized algorithm to construct trees efficiently in `O(n)` time, ensuring good performance even with large datasets.
+- **Efficient Tree Building**: The package utilizes an optimized algorithm to construct trees efficiently in `O(n)` time, while maintaining good performance.

 - **Bi-Directional Tree Traversal**: Traverse the built tree in both directions, enabling easy navigation between parent and child nodes.

-- **Strong TypeScript Typings**: Enjoy the benefits of type safety with comprehensive TypeScript typings.
-The package provides detailed type definitions to enhance your development experience.
+- **Robust TypeScript Type Definitions**: Leverage type safety through extensive TypeScript type definitions.
+The package includes precise type annotations to improve code reliability and developer workflow.

 - **Fully Customizable Node Structure**: Tailor the structure of the nodes in the built tree to meet your specific requirements.
 You have the freedom to define data, parent, and children key names according to your application's needs.
 To avoid circular references parent links can be turned off which helps generating JSON data.

-- **Works on Any Iterable Data Structure**: Whether you have an array, set, or any other iterable data structure, `fast-tree-builder` can process it seamlessly, making it compatible with a wide range of use cases.
+- **Works on Any Iterable Data**: Designed to handle arrays, sets, and other iterable data structures efficiently, ensuring broad applicability.

-- **No Sorting Required**: The package does not require your input data to be sorted, saving you preprocessing time and effort.
+- **No Sorting Required**: The algorithm does not require your input data to be sorted, saving you preprocessing time and effort.

 - **Flexible Key and Parent Key Types**: You can use any JavaScript value for identifying items.
-Relations checked with `key === parentKey` comparison.
+Relations checked with strict (`key === parentKey`) comparison.

+- **Multiple Root Nodes**: Can efficiently construct trees with multiple root nodes, accommodating scenarios that necessitate distinct, separate tree structures within the same dataset.

 - **Map of Nodes**: Beside the root nodes you can retrieve a `Map` object containing the nodes of the built tree, enabling easy entry on any point of the tree.

-- **Support for Multiple Root Nodes**: The package supports building trees with multiple root nodes.

 - **Support for Parent Key Validation**: Enables you to validate parent keys while building the tree.
 When a node missing its parent, an error will be thrown.